malsinac/DataScienceProjects/README.md

 # DataScienceProjects

-A repository where I will post notebooks of different Data Science projects
+This is a repository where I will be posting different notebooks related to Data Science projects.